100-hr Immersion Session 1 or 2

 You will notice that many people use scooters to get around in Bali.
 Scooter rentals are usually about $5.00USD a day and $60USD per month.
-Don’t forget to wear your helmet and make sure your insurance covers motorbike transportaion!
+Don’t forget to wear your helmet and make sure your insurance covers motorbike transportation!

 If you have never driven a scooter before and do not have a motorcycle license, we ask that you do not start to learn during the YTT.
 Please rent a bicycle or walk.
-Push bikes are available for around $3USD per day.
-You can also use Gojek, grab taxi, Canggu taxi’s (from taxi stands – one is near the innersection of Padang Linjong and Jalan Pura Taman Sari (the road where Cosmos is located), another is on Batu Bolong at the main intersection near Deus).
+Pushbikes are available for around $3USD per day.
+You can also use Gojek, grab a taxi, Canggu taxi’s (from taxi stands – one is near the intersection of Padang Linjong and Jalan Pura Taman Sari (the road where Cosmos is located), another is on Batu Bolong at the main intersection near Deus).
 Uber works as well.
 Grab and Uber may cancel and reschedule and are usually better off as drop off’s but they work well sometimes.

 Are there health concerns that you need to be aware of?

-It is recommended that you visit your GP, personal physician or a travel health clinic 4 to 8 weeks before your departure to Indonesia.
-Recommended vaccinations often include hepatitis A, typhoid, tetanus and polio.
+It is recommended that you visit your GP, personal physician, or a travel health clinic 4 to 8 weeks before your departure to Indonesia.
+Recommended vaccinations often include hepatitis A, typhoid, tetanus, and polio.
 Bali is not a high-risk area for malaria and the tablets can be considered controversial, we recommend that you do some research and make your own decision on this.
-Dengue fever is another mosquito borne illness to be made aware of.
+Dengue fever is another mosquito-borne illness to be made aware of.